Foxboron/sbctl/README.md

-  list-bundles     List stored bundles list-files       List enrolled files remove-bundle    Remove bundle from database sign             Sign a file with secure boot keys sign-all         Sign all enrolled files with secure boot keys status           Show current boot status verify-esp       Find and check if files in the ESP are signed or not
+  list-bundles     List stored bundles list-files       List enrolled files remove-bundle    Remove bundle from database remove-file      Remove file from database sign             Sign a file with secure boot keys sign-all         Sign all enrolled files with secure boot keys status           Show current boot status verify           Find and check if files in the ESP are signed or not

 Flags:
   -h, --help   help for sbctl